Dratharias/Motriforge/api/README.md

-# Frontend
+# Api

 Service used in the MōtriForge platform.

 ## Description

-This service handles frontend logic.
+This service handles api logic.

 ## Scripts
 - `npm run dev`